Skip to main content

 • New STR ordinance replaces existing STR registration with limited STR permit process.

-• All STR properties must obtain a STR permit from the Planning and Development Department.
+• All STR properties must obtain a STR permit from the Planning & Development Department.

 • Owner may appeal denial, non-renewal or suspension

-• Prohibits the use of an Accessory Dwelling Unit (ADU) as an STR.
+• Property owner must live on site for the use of an Accessory Dwelling Unit (ADU) as an STR.

 • Non-residential and other uses are prohibited by A.R.S.
 9-500.39.